sagrawalx/sagrawalx.github.io/mehfil/index.md

 # Overview

 We're an *adabī aḍḍā* of sorts --- a gathering* of people interested in Hindi-Urdu[^name] linguistics, literature, music, film, etc. Everyone is welcome to participate: we span the spectrum from native speakers to learners.
 We also sometimes discuss works in other Southasian languages.
-If you'd like to be on the mailing list, send me an email at  <span class="email" data-localpart="sagrawal" data-domain="coloradocollege.edu"></span> to let me know!
+If you'd like to be on the mailing list, let me know at  <span class="email" data-localpart="sagrawal" data-domain="coloradocollege.edu"></span>!

 Here's an [in-progress list of Urdu-Hindi resources](resources) that you might find useful.
 Resources specific to particular topics are listed in the calendar below.